Gunnar Einarsson: International career

-Gunnar made appearances for the Iceland U21 team in their unsuccessful qualification campaign for the 1998 European U21 Championship.
+Gunnar made appearances for the Iceland U21 team during their unsuccessful qualification campaign for the 1998 European U21 Championship.
 Gunnar won his only cap for the senior team in a 1–1 friendly draw with South Africa on 6 June 1998, starting the match at right back and playing the full 90 minutes.

 Management career

 Gunnar was appointed assistant manager to Sigursteinn Gíslason at Leiknir Reykjavík in May 2009.
 Early in the 2011 season, Gíslason took sick leave after being diagnosed with cancer and Gunnar and former Leiknir boss Garðar Gunnar Ásgeirsson were installed as interim managers.
 Gunnar and Garðar were relieved of their duties in July 2011, after Gíslason was replaced by Zoran Miljkovic.
 Gunnar rejoined Leiknir as assistant manager to Willum Þór Þórsson in November 2011.
 After Þórsson was sacked in September 2012, Gunnar took over as interim manager until the end of the 2012 season.

+Prior to June 2020, Gunnar coached at his former club Valur.
+In June 2020, Gunnar signed an 18-month contract to manage 2. deild karla club Kári.
+He presided over a mid-table finish, before departing to sign a two-year contract to manage 1. deild karla club Víkingur Ólafsvík in November 2020.
+With the club bottom of the division midway through the 2021 season, Gunnar was replaced by Guðjón Þórðarson.
+After a period as assistant, Gunnar was named as head coach of KR Reykjavík Women on 20 January 2024.
+One month later, Ívar Ingimarsson was appointed as joint-head coach.